 Applying for Target Ovarian Cancer's research funding

-Target Ovarian Cancer’s Translational, Supportive & Palliative Awards and the Joint MRC Fellowship are now closed for applications.
-Funding decisions will announced in January 2014.
+Target Ovarian Cancer’s Translational, Supportive & Palliative Awards and the Joint MRC Fellowship are closed for applications.
+We plan to open a new round in late 2014.
 For more details of our review process please visit our 'How we award a grant' pages which includes a feature on our innovative Research Advocates who play a key role in the lay review of all applications.

 Target Ovarian Cancer Translational Project Award

 Translational project awards (up to £180,000) are intended to accelerate research with the goal of delivering patient benefit; these awards are not designed for basic / early discovery studies.

 What is covered: The following specific areas have been identified as priorities for Target Ovarian Cancer

 Translational studies linked to approved clinical trials -

 - Novel tumour classification to aid the development of personilised medicine.

 - Understanding the development of drug resistance.

 - Identification of novel biomarkers (Predictive, Diagnostic or Prognostic) and potential new therapeutic targets.

 Preclinical development of new therapeutic targets -